Exploring Care Teams

 Virtually meet the varying members of a Pompe care team

-A big part of coming together means connecting with the right doctors, therapists, and counselors to support each individual with Pompe disease.
-Knowing who may be on the care team and how they can help is an important first step towards taking on Pompe disease.
+A big part of coming together means connecting with the right doctors, therapists, nutritionists, and counselors to support individuals and their needs.
+Knowing who may be part of a coordinated Pompe disease care team—and how they can help navigate symptoms and treatment decisions—is an important first step towards taking on Pompe disease.

 When we align with medical teams to help improve care—we Pompe Together.